 Number Indicator Response C1IX.1 BSS website List the website(s) and/or email address that beneficiaries use to seek assistance from the BSS through electronic means.
 Separate entries with commas.
-Not answered C1IX.2 BSS auxiliary aids and services How do BSS entities offer services in a manner that is accessible to all beneficiaries who need their services, including beneficiaries with disabilities, as required by 42 CFR 438.71(b)(2))?
+Data is not available at this time.
+C1IX.2 BSS auxiliary aids and services How do BSS entities offer services in a manner that is accessible to all beneficiaries who need their services, including beneficiaries with disabilities, as required by 42 CFR 438.71 (b)(2))?
 CFR 438.71 requires that the beneficiary support system be accessible in multiple ways including phone, Internet, inperson, and via auxiliary aids and services when requested.
-Not answered C1IX.3 How do BSS entities assist the state with identifying, remediating, and resolving systemic issues based on a review of LTSS program data such as grievances and appeals or critical incident data?
+Data is not available at this time.
+C1IX.3 How do BSS entities assist the state with identifying, remediating, and resolving systemic issues based on a review of LTSS program data such as grievances and appeals or critical incident data?
 Refer to 42 CFR 438.71(d)(4).
-Not answered C1IX.4 State evaluation of BSS entity performance What are steps taken by the state to evaluate the quality, effectiveness, and efficiency of the BSS entities' performance?
-Not answered
+Data is not available at this time.
+C1IX.4 State evaluation of BSS entity performance What are steps taken by the state to evaluate the quality, effectiveness, and efficiency of the BSS entities' performance?
+Data is not available at this time.